spiceai/spiceai/README.md

 show tables; -- list available tables
 ```

-Entering `show tables;` should print out the following table along with the time it took to generate the query:
+Entering `show tables;` prints out the following table along with the time it took to execute the query:

 ```
 sql> show tables;